top of page

 - Head lamp with 1 set of batteries (you won't be able to hold a torchlight)

 - Warm clothing (warm jacket, long-sleeve cotton shirt and thermal underpants.
-Jeans may restrict movements) - Waterproof winter gloves (rock surfaces will be wet in the morning) - Thermal socks - Hat / cap / scarf / bandana / etc (shield the head and face from cold winds) - Heat packs (optional)
+Tight jeans may restrict movements) - Waterproof winter gloves (rock surfaces will be wet in the morning) - Thermal socks - Hat / cap / scarf / bandana / etc (shield the head and face from cold winds) - Heat packs (optional)

 4. For the descend: